ekristen/node-github-cache/README.md

 ## Settings

 1. `cachedb` - this is a value passed to the creation of the API object, it is a path to a location to store the cached data.
-2. `cache` this is a value that can be passed to any API function with a boolean value to disable or enable the cache. `Default: true`
+2. `cache` - this is a value that can be passed to any API function with a boolean value to disable or enable the cache. `Default: true`
+3. `validateCache` - `Default: true` - Check cached etag using `If-None-Match` with GitHub API before using the cached data.
+Ensures you have the latest data at all times.
+Setting to `false` allows you to use cached data without making the API call, results in quicker lookups.
+Especially useful if you are making dozens of API calls or more.

 ## Example